 AIDS had not yet been identified although health organizations and physicians were surely seeing the first cases.

-Personal Computers were just entering the market in the latter half of the 1970s but Microsoft hadn't yet developed MS DOS and Bill Gates was a young pup just starting his business.
+Personal computers were just entering the market in the latter half of the 1970s but Microsoft hadn't yet developed MS-DOS and Bill Gates was a young pup just starting his business.
 The internet wasn't around.

 1970s TV Shows

-Growing Up 70s Meant Sitcoms, Detectives and Cops on TV
+Sitcoms, Detectives, and Cops on TV